Greszy/php_website/README.md

 This is a website I made for one of my class projects.
 Since I am interested in e-commerce and web development I decided to start working on a example of a website for a small business like a liqour store.
 I built this website using HTML, CSS and PHP.
 The framework I used is Bootstrap.
 The database management system I used is MySQL.

+This is currently a project I consider to be still in progress.
+I will use it to test new things I learn about web development.

 ## Video Walkthrough